craigsimps/gulp-wp-toolkit/README.md

 * `gulp self:json` checks that any JSON files are valid (these are defined in `config.js` else we'd be crawling all `node_modules`.
 * `gulp self:jsvalidate` checks our JS against JSValidate rules.

+### Bump
+Easily bump the version number of your `package.json` and `composer.json` files (defined in config) which will in turn bump the version of your theme.
+Uses [Semver](http://semver.org/).

+* `gulp bump` updates the patch version.
+1.0.0 to 1.0.1
+* `gulp bump --patch` updates the patch version.
+1.0.0 to 1.0.1
+* `gulp bump --minor` updates the minor version.
+1.0.0 to 1.1.0
+* `gulp bump --major` updates the major version.
+1.0.0 to 2.0.0

 ### Serve
 Running `gulp serve` will launch a new BrowserSync session, proxying the localhost URL which is defined in `config.js`.
 Our `gulp watch` task will also run, and your browser will live reload when any changes are detected.
 BrowserSync can also run independently of `gulp watch` by  running `gulp browser-sync`.